yyumna/climatechange_ai/neurips_workshop.md

 ---
 layout: default
 title: 'Climate Change: How Can AI Help?'
-description: ICML 2019 Workshop
+description: NeurIPS 2019 Workshop
 ---

 **Many in the ML community wish to take action on climate change, yet feel their skills are inapplicable.** This workshop aims to show that in fact the opposite is true: while no silver bullet, ML can be an invaluable tool both in reducing greenhouse gas emissions and in helping society adapt to the effects of climate change.
 Climate change is a complex problem, for which action takes many forms - from designing smart electrical grids to tracking deforestation in satellite imagery.
 Many of these actions represent high-impact opportunities for real-world change, as well as being interesting problems for ML research.

 ## About NeurIPS
 NeurIPS (formerly written "NIPS") is one of the premier conferences on machine learning, and includes a wide audience of researchers and practitioners in academia, industry, and related fields.
-It is possible to attend the workshop without either presenting or attending the main NeurIPS conference.
-Those interested should register for the Workshops component of NeurIPS at https://nips.cc/Register/view-registration.
-Note that in past years registration has sold out quickly; we suggest monitoring the website to ensure you get a ticket if you are sure you want to go.
+It is possible to attend the workshop without either presenting at or attending the main NeurIPS conference.
+Those interested should register for the Workshops component of NeurIPS at https://neurips.cc/Register/view-registration.
+Note that in past years registration has sold out quickly; we suggest monitoring the website to ensure you get a ticket if you would like to attend.
 A number of spots will be reserved for accepted submissions.

 ## About the workshop
  - Date:  Friday, December 13 or Saturday, December 14, 2019